 instead.

-The nvidia container kit did not detect the OCI runtime, that is used by k3s by default, so I switched the k3s runtime to docker by adding the --docker
+Fo my installation, the nvidia container kit did not detect the OCI runtime, that is used by k3s by default, so I switched the k3s runtime to docker by adding the --docker

-You can test it with
+You can test the full setup with

 cat <<EOF | kubectl apply -f -